The Six Million Dollar Man: Steve Austin's bionics

 It has the equivalent strength of a bulldozer; that the arm contains a Geiger counter was established in "Doomsday and Counting", the sixth episode of the first season.

 The implants have a major flaw in that extreme cold interferes with their functions and can disable them given sufficient exposure.
 However, when Austin returns to a warmer temperature, the implants quickly regain full functionality.
-The first season also established that Austin's bionics malfunction in the micro-gravity of space, though Austin's bionics are later modified to rectify this.
+The first season also established that Austin's bionics malfunction when exposed to cosmic radiation while in space, rectified by an addition of another layer in the artificial skin for shielding.
 The bionic eye is vulnerable to ultrasonic attack, resulting in blindness and dizziness.
 It is not explained how Austin's organic body is able to withstand the stress of either bionic hardware weight or performance of superhuman feats.

 To indicate to viewers that Austin was using his bionic enhancements, sequences with him performing superhuman tasks were presented in slow-motion and accompanied by an electronic "dit dit dit dit" sound effect.
 (This characteristic sound effect was actually first used in season 1 episode 4, "Day of the Robot", not during use of Austin's bionics but with the robotic clone of Major Fred Sloan, played by actor John Saxon, during the final fight scene.)
 When the bionic eye was used, the camera zoomed in on Austin's face, followed by an extreme close-up of his eye; his point of view usually included a crosshair motif accompanied by a beeping sound-effect.
 In early episodes, different ways of presenting Austin's powers were tested, including a heartbeat sound effect that predated the electronic sound, and in the three original made-for-TV movies, no sound effects or slow-motion were used, with Austin's actions shown at normal speed (except for his running, which used trick photography); the slow-motion portrayal was introduced with the first hour-long episode, "Population: Zero".